 Your new Master Spa features a variety of jets.
 All jets, regardless of style return the water to the spa.
-Air is mixed with the water by using the air controls (if equipped) creating a gentle to most vigorous massage.
-Water flow is adjusted by simply turning the outer face of the jet.
+Air is mixed with the water by using the air controls (if equipped) creating a vigorous massage.
+Water flow is adjusted by simply turning the outer face of most jets.
 Your Master Spa may have a combination of pulsating, rotating, dual pulsating and directional adjustable jets.